KishanBillava/Udacity_ROS/Project5_Robot/README.md

 ### Overview

 1. **ROS Launch Files:** Launch files are XML files that specify a collection of nodes and their parameters to be run together.
 They simplify the process of starting multiple nodes with specific configurations.
+2. **Gazebo:** Gazebo is a powerful 3D simulation environment that allows you to model, simulate, and visualize robots and environments.
+It's used to simulate the robot's interactions with its surroundings.
+3. **RViz:** RViz is a visualization tool that provides real-time visualization of robot sensor data and other information.
+It's used to visualize the robot's sensor data, trajectories, and maps.
+4. **ROS Navigation Stack:** The Navigation Stack is a collection of packages that enables a robot to autonomously navigate within an environment.
+It includes modules for path planning, localization, and obstacle avoidance.
+5. **gmapping:** The gmapping package implements the GMapping algorithm, which stands for "Grid-based FastSLAM" for mapping.
+This package allows the robot to create a map of its environment while localizing itself within that map.
+It uses sensor data such as laser scans and odometry to build an occupancy grid map.